 In 2017, we began to redesign our mobile apps, and the team worked on many different concepts.
-In one of my explorations, I prototyped the City Guide as part of the trip.
+I prototyped the City Guide as part of the trip in one of my explorations.

-This concept would present to users interesting facts and things to do on their free time between events), as well as the use of interactive elements throughout the booking experience, with the end goal of increasing the number of consecutive complimentary bookings.
+This concept would present users with exciting facts and things to do in their free time between events), as well as the use of interactive elements throughout the booking experience, with the end goal of increasing the number of consecutive complimentary bookings.

 1 • INTERACTIVE ELEMENTS